giantswarm/fmt/kubernetes/annotations_and_labels.md

 ## Common Labels

 - `app` - value should contain the name of the application.
-Should be applied to Deployments and Pods.
+Should be applied to every Kubernetes resource associated with an application.
 This should be also used as replicas selector.
+E.g. `app=kvm-operator`.
 - `giantswarm.io/cluster-id` - value should contain guest cluster ID which this object is part of.
 E.g. `giantswarm.io/cluster-id=eggs2`.
 - `giantswarm.io/customer-id` - value should contain guest cluster's customer